RulyOctareza/RulyOctareza/README.md

 - 🌱 I’m currently learning Dart, Flutter and Fullstack Software Engineer
 - 💞️ I’m looking to collaborate on Rulyoctareza@gmail.com
 - 📫 How to reach me Follow my Instagram @rulyoctareza
-- 😄 Pronouns: I can Speak English basic, Korea on Working Space and Indonesian Native
+- 😄 Pronouns: I can Speak English, Korea on Working Space and Indonesian Native

 <!---
 RulyOctareza/RulyOctareza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.